 US initial jobless claims rise more than expected

-The number of Americans filing for unemployment benefits rose more than expected last week, to a seven-week high, according to figures released by the Labor Department on Thursday.
+The number of Americans filing for unemployment benefits rose more than expected last week, according to figures released by the Labor Department on Thursday.

 The four-week average is considered more reliable as it smooths out sharp fluctuations in the more volatile weekly figures, giving a more accurate picture of the health of the labour market.